ShearmanChua/Difficulty-in-Deep-Learning/Difficulty in Learning/README.md

 - New variation experiments results - combined (combined results and graph plots of all experiments conducted)
 - Results for New variation 3 Experiments (Results for the variation 3 Experiments as it could not be included in 'New variation 3 Experiments' folder due to file path length)

+The sub-folder that contains the codes used to generate the various datasets required for the various experiments for the Final Year Project:

+-Code to Generate Dataset

 # Instructions on How to Run the codes in New variation x Experiments subfolders